-On October 18, 2019, the Company entered into an exclusive two-year consulting agreement with Akash, pursuant to which the Company agreed to provide certain consulting services to Akash in connection with process development and fabrication of GaN-on-Diamond high-electron-mobility transistors and monolithic microwave integrated circuits.
-The Company will take raw semiconductor materials from Akash and process them into finished devices.
-Pursuant to the agreement, Akash purchases a total of 24 wafers from the Company during the term of the agreement, at a price of \$85,000 per wafer.
-The Company has three customers whom have entered into a product development agreement with the Company, but Akash is the only one which has placed a product purchase order as of the date hereof.
+On October 18, 2019, the Company entered into an exclusive two-year consulting agreement with Akash Systems, Inc. ("Akash"), pursuant to which the Company agreed to provide certain consulting services to Akash in connection with process development and fabrication of GaN-on-Diamond high-electron-mobility transistors and monolithic microwave integrated circuits.
+Pursuant to the agreement, Akash guarantees to purchase at least one wafer per month from the Company for a total of 24 wafers during the term of the agreement, at a price of \$85,000 per wafer.
+The Company has delivered 2 wafers in August 2020, and currently, the Company is awaiting new substrates to arrive from Akash so it may perform services on the remaining wafers pursuant to the agreement.